govtrack/govtrack.us-web/README.md

 To scrape and load new data, you'll need to set up the `congress` project.

-* Clone the congress project repo anywhere and install it into th website's Python virtual environment (`pip install ../path/to/congress`).
+* Clone the congress project repo anywhere and install it into the website's Python virtual environment (`pip install ../path/to/congress`).
 * Make a new working directory that the scripts will be run in.
 Set that directory as `CONGRESS_PROJECT_PATH` in GovTrack's `local/settings.env`.
 * Symlink the `data/congress` _data_ directory as the `data` directory inside the congress project working directory.
 * Clone the [congress-legislators](https://github.com/unitedstates/congress-legislators/) project as a subdirectory of the congress project working directory and follow its installation steps to create a separate Python 3 virtualenv for its scripts in its `scripts/.env` directory.
 * Try launching the scrapers from the GovTrack directory: `./run_scrapers.py people`, `./run_scrapers.py committees`, etc.
 * Enable the crontab.

-The crontab sends the outputs of the commands to Josh, so the server needs a sendmail-like command.
+The crontab sends the outputs of the commands to the address in `conf/crontab` (which is hard-coded as Josh's address), so the server needs a sendmail-like command.
 The easiest to set up is msmtp, like so:

 	apt install msmtp-mta
 	cat > /etc/msmtprc <<EOF;